Wanderers-Of-The-Rift/wotr-mod/README.md

-# Dimension Delvers Mod
+# Wanderers of the Rift Mod

-This the open-source main mod for the Dimension Delvers modpack.
+This the open-source main mod for the Wanderers of the Rift modpack.

 ## Getting started